-We turn now to our principal question: How does a more unequal distribution of ability, or better information about abilities, affect the equilibrium degree of wage inequality?
-With regard to better information, it is often assumed that there is a sacrifice in equity that is necessarily incurred for the efficiency gains (proposition 5) from improving the quality of matches between workers and jobs.
+We turn now to our principal question: how does a more unequal distribution of ability, or better information about abilities, affect the equilibrium degree of wage inequality?
+With regard to better information, it is often assumed that there is a sacrifice in equity that is necessarily incurred for the efficiency gains (Proposition 5) from improving the quality of matches between workers and jobs.
 The following comparative static analysis should shed some light on the conditions under which this equity-efficiency trade-off holds or whether better information advances both efficiency and equity goals.
-From a noninformational viewpoint, our result will address the question of whether a more unequal ability distribution necessarily implies more wage inequality.
+From a non-informational viewpoint, our result will address the question of whether a more unequal ability distribution necessarily implies more wage inequality.

-Let $w_F(p)$ denote the wage profile under ability distribution F. From (14), we have where $\Delta w_F$ denotes the wage span.
-We can also write
+Let $w_F(p)$ denote the wage profile under ability distribution F. From (14), we have where $\triangle w_F$ denotes the wage span.
+We can also write18

-$$\Delta w_F \equiv w_F(1) - w_F(0) = \int_0^1 \beta(y) dF^{-1}(y), \qquad (15)$$
+$$\triangle w_F \equiv w_F(1) - w_F(0) = \int_0^1 \beta(y) dF^{-1}(y),$$ (15)